 Jennifer Bouey

 With over two decades of experience as an educator at Georgetown University, Dr. Bouey has developed and led various global health courses, including lab-based courses in Epidemiology and Research Methods for Global Health, community-based experiential learning courses, and summer international courses.
-Dr. Bouey has also been mentoring and supervising doctoral degree candidates at the RAND School of Public Policy in her capacity as a affiliated professor of policy analysis since 2019.
+She has also been mentoring and supervising doctoral degree candidates at the Pardee RAND Graduate School in her capacity as Professor of Policy Analysis since 2020.

 Academic Appointment(s)